Coding GPT2/3 (124M) From Scratch

 if hasattr(module, "NANOGPT_SCALE_INIT"):

-# Attention block and MLP block
+# - Attention block

 std *= (2 * self.config.n_layer) ** -0.5